NSLS-II-PDF/ezpit/docs/tutorial.md

 ***** To obtain I(q), S(q), F(q), G(r) from input xyz coordinates, or to derive S(q), F(q), G(r) from experimental I(q)
 or Compton scattering patterns, please refer to the files located in the """examples""" directory. ******

+Sooner or later, we will incorporate various fitting functions to assess input models using experimental data.

 Input file
 ==========